Blog

 3. Audit phase (1-2 months): Completing the audit and receiving the final report.

-ISO 27001 on the other hand can take between 6-24 months because of the comprehensiveness involved.
+ISO 27001, on the other hand, can take between 6 and 24 months due to the comprehensiveness involved.

-As for renewals, SOC 2 compliance is valid for one year and requires a renewal audit annually.
-ISO 27001 is valid for 3 years but requires annual surveillance audits
+Regarding renewals, SOC 2 compliance is valid for one year and requires an annual renewal audit.
+ISO 27001 is valid for 3 years, but requires annual surveillance audits.

-SOC 2 report is more granular and gives details on every aspect of the audit.
-It includes external auditor’s opinion, management assertion, system description, effective controls list and tests.
+The SOC 2 report is more granular, providing details on every aspect of the audit.
+It includes the external auditor’s opinion, management’s assertion, system description, list of adequate controls, and tests.

-The ISO 27001 report is less granular and gives a bird’s eye view of the audit findings.
+The ISO 27001 report is less granular, providing a bird’s-eye view of the audit findings.
 It does not highlight which parts of the systems have non-conformities.

 Similarities between ISO 27001 and SOC 2